oughtinc/mosaic/README.md

 ## Testing

-To run the backend tests, attach a shell to the Docker `web` service and run:
+To run the backend tests, attach a shell to the Docker `web` service:

 ```
+docker exec -it mosaic_web_1 bash
-cd server
+cd /data/server
 yarn test
 ```